 To request a subscription, call MetroAccess at 301-562-5360 and press 1 for Reservations (TTY 301-588-7535).
 Tell the reservations agent that you would like to request subscription service.

+For the safety of our customers, MetroAccess provides door-to-door service.
 Door-to-door service means that MetroAccess drivers escort customers from the outermost exterior door of the customer's pick-up address and onto the vehicle, and from the vehicle to the outermost exterior door of the customer's drop-off address.
-Customers should be present at the outermost exterior door and ready to board the vehicle when their pick-up window begins.
+Door-to-door service is provided wherever it is safe to do so.
+If your driver is unable to deliver door-to-door service, you will be called to come out to meet the vehicle at the curb.
+This can occur because of continuously changing conditions, like traffic or construction.
+Customers should be present at the outermost exterior door with a valid MetroAccess ID Card and exact fare, and be ready to board the vehicle when their pick-up window begins.
 Upon arrival, if the customer is not present for boarding at the curb, the driver will proceed to the door.

 To receive door-to-door service, the following conditions must be met:

 You are not required to board the vehicle until the pick-up window begins, but you may board the vehicle early if you wish.
-MetroAccess drivers carry ID badges.
-If you ever doubt your driver's identity, call MetroAccess at 301-562-5360 and select option 2 to speak with a dispatcher (TTY 301-588-7535).
+MetroAccess drivers carry ID badges that are to be visible at all times.
+If you ever doubt your driver's identity, call MetroAccess at 301-562-5360 and select option 2 to speak with a dispatcher.

-A "No-Show" occurs when a customer does not board the vehicle within five minutes of the vehicle's arrival within the 30-minute pick-up window.
+A "No-Show" occurs when a customer does not present themselves for boarding the vehicle within five minutes of the vehicle's arrival within the 30-minute pick-up window.
 Each No-Show is counted as one penalty point.

 A "Late Cancellation" occurs when a customer cancels a trip less than two hours before the start of the 30-minute pick-up window.
-Each Late Cancellation is counted as one-half (1/2) a penalty point.
+Each Late Cancellation is counted as one-half penalty point.

 All suspension periods will begin on a Monday.
-The length of a customer's suspension will adhere to the following schedule:
+The length of a customer's suspension will follow this schedule:

 MetroAccess will retain records on customer compliance with this policy for the current calendar year.
 A warning letter and copy of this policy will be issued upon the first violation of the year.